 LNG exports will have wide ranging effects on the public and environment.
 Gas exported as LNG must come from somewhere.
 The only options are an increase in domestic supply to match this new demand or a decrease in other domestic consumption to free up gas that would otherwise be used elsewhere, both of which have significant environmental impacts.
-The US will likely see a combination of both, as explained in the Energy Information Administration's January 2012 LNG Export Study, the ICF report Delfin discusses, and numerous other analyses.
-These analyses uniformly agree that the predominant effect will be an increase in supply, provided by gas producers increasing their output in response to exports' demand.
+The US will likely see a combination of both, as explained in the Energy Information Administration's January 2012 LNG Export Study and in numerous subsequent analyses, including the Berkeley Research Group report Magnolia submitted in connection with its application.
+These analyses uniformly agree that the predominant effect will be an increase in supply, provided by gas producers increasing their output in response to exports' demands.
 The extra demand created by exports will also cause increases in domestic gas prices, which will cause some domestic consumers (primarily in the electricity generating sector) to reduce their consumption (according to EIA, primarily but not exclusively by switching to coal).